 A stage curtain needs to be finished on the sides and bottom as well as the top.
 For example, scrims and cycs are sewn with a pipe pocket at the bottom so they can be weighted and ultimately hang straight; stage curtains are sewn with weight tape to achieve the same result.
-Your stage's individual requirements will determine how your stage curtains are hung and how ultimately how your curtains are finished.
+Your stage's individual requirements will determine how your stage curtains are hung and how your curtains are ultimately finished.

 The two most common finishes requested are sewn with 50% fullness and 3" box pleats or flat.
 Usually, the main, valance and back curtains are sewn with 50% fullness and scrims and cycs are sewn flat.

 Curtains hung from pipe are typically finished with webbing, grommets and ties, while curtains hung from track are sewn with webbing, grommets and s-hooks.

 The big question... with the not-so-simple answer.
 Every stage is different so the cost can vary greatly depending on the factors listed above.
 We work with theatres, venues, schools, churches, television studios, and performing arts centers of all sizes.
 Whatever your needs and budget, our Stageperts will help you to create the stage of your dreams.

 For additional information on stage curtain and drapery care, measuring for stage curtains, and more, click here.

 To receive a quote on stage curtains, backdrops or theatrical drapery, please contact us or get a quote.